azizyahyaoui/docker-belk/README.md

 ### How can I add plugins?

-To add plugins to any BRELK component you have to:
+To add plugins to any BELK component you have to:

 1. Add a `RUN` statement to the corresponding `Dockerfile` (eg. `RUN logstash-plugin install logstash-filter-json`)
 2. Add the associated plugin code configuration to the service configuration (eg. Logstash input/output)
 3. Rebuild the images using the `docker-compose build` command

-### How can I enable the provided extensions?

-A few extensions are available inside the [`extensions`](extensions) directory.
-These extensions provide features which are not part of the standard Elastic stack, but can be used to enrich it with extra integrations.

-The documentation for these extensions is provided inside each individual subdirectory, on a per-extension basis.
-Some of them require manual changes to the default BRELK configuration.

 ## JVM tuning